expo/expo/docs/pages/versions/unversioned/sdk/location.md

 import {APIInstallSection} from '~/components/plugins/InstallSection';
 import PlatformsSection from '~/components/plugins/PlatformsSection';
 import SnackInline from '~/components/plugins/SnackInline';
+import { AndroidPermissions } from '~/components/plugins/permissions';

-**`expo-location`** allows reading geolocation information from the device.
+`expo-location` allows reading geolocation information from the device.
 Your app can poll for the current location or subscribe to location update events.

 <PlatformsSection android emulator ios simulator web />